 StriX β was planned to be launched in 2021 on a Soyuz-2-1a Fregat or Soyuz-2-1b Fregat rideshare mission, but as this mission was delayed, it was re-booked on a dedicated Electron KS launch.

 Synspective is planning a constellation of 25 satellites called StriX, comprised of 100-kilogram satellites capable of imaging at a resolution of one to three meters.
 By 2022 the company plans to have six satellites in orbit.
 The company has not set a date by which it hopes to achieve 25 satellites.

 View the rocket launch trajectory, velocity, altitude, thrust and much more at FlightClub.io

 Onenui Station, Mahia Peninsula, New Zealand

 Rocket Lab is an American aerospace manufacturer with a wholly owned New Zealand subsidiary.
 The company develops lightweight, cost-effective commercial rocket launch services.
 The Electron Program was founded on the premise that small payloads such as CubeSats require dedicated small launch vehicles and flexibility not currently offered by traditional rocket systems.
 Its rocket, the Electron, is a light-weight rocket and is now operating commercially.
-Electron currently launches from only Mahia Peninsula in New Zealand however they are currently looking into developing a facility in the US.
+Electron currently launches from only Mahia Peninsula in New Zealand however a second launch complex in the US is under development.